aljoxo/Arisen/README.md

 Size without downloads:
 - Approx 230GB

-Why is there a discrepancy in what I list as the Approx space required and what the WJ manifest lists?
-I have no idea, the values I give originally are what my test compiles usually end up around.

 ### Setting Up Pagefile

 Due to the resources required to run modlists like these, you will need to configure the pagefile on your system in order to avoid crashes and bugs that may occur from running out of memory.
 This step is **NOT** optional, I do not care how much RAM or VRAM you have, please do this step.